 This is the dish that inspired, if that is the right term, the Scotch Egg.

-It is made from boiled eggs wrapped in spiced lamb and served in a yoghurt and tomato sauce.boiled eggs wrapped in spiced lamb and served in a yoghurt and tomato sauce.
-It has a history from the royal kitchens of the Awadhi.
+Nargisi kofta is made from boiled eggs wrapped in spiced lamb and served in a yoghurt and tomato sauce.
+It originally comes from the Awadhi royal kitchens.
 Further, it can be traced back to several hundred years before the British, which suggests it pre-dates the Scotch egg by a long way.
-Any records of the British dish show no heritage going back further than the late 18th century CE.
+Any information on British dish have no recorded recipes earlier than the late 18th century CE.

-It therefore seems that a Scot took this recipe back home after serving in India.
+It seems, therefore, that a Scot took this recipe back home after serving in India.
 They left out the spices because they were either unavailable or prohibitively expensive.
 These Scotch eggs became a moderately popular meal, although their resemblance to this dish is passing, at best.
-The British version typically uses beef mince, coated in breadcrumbs, deep-fried and is usually cooked far more than the delicate koftas in this recipe.
+The British version typically uses beef mince, coated in breadcrumbs, deep-fried, and is usually cooked far more than the delicate koftas in this recipe.
 It typically has no sauce, other than what comes out of a bottle.

 These Indian nargisi koftas are a subtle and elegant dish.